truongsonghiep/journey-to-the-west/chapter_001.md

 ONE
-The divine root conceives, its source revealed
-Mind and nature nurtured, the Great Dao is born
+# The divine root conceives, its source revealed <br> Mind and nature nurtured, the Great Dao is born
 The poem says:

-Ere Chaos‟s divide, with Heav‟n and Earth a mess,
+*Ere Chaos's divide, with Heaven and Earth a mess,<br>
-No human appeared in this murkiness.
+No human appeared in this murkiness.<br>
-When Pan Gu broke the nebula apart,
+When Pan Gu broke the nebula apart,<br>
-The dense and pure defined, did clearing start.
+The dense and pure defined, did clearing start.<br>
-Enfold all life supreme humaneness would
+Enfold all life supreme humaneness would<br>
-And teach all things how become good they should.
+And teach all things how become good they should.<br>
-To know cyclic time‟s work, if that‟s your quest,
+To know cyclic time's work, if that's your quest,<br>
-Read Tale of Woes Dispelled on Journey West.
+Read Tale of Woes Dispelled on Journey West.*

 We heard that, in the order of Heaven and Earth, a single period consisted of 129,600 years.
-Dividing this period into twelve epochs were the twelve stems of Zi1, Chou2, Yin3, Mao4, Chen5, Si6, Wu7, Wei8, Shen9, Yu10, Xu11, and Hai12, with each
-epoch having 10,800 years.
+Dividing this period into twelve epochs were the twelve stems of Zi1, Chou2, Yin3, Mao4, Chen5, Si6, Wu7, Wei8, Shen9, Yu10, Xu11, and Hai12, with each epoch having 10,800 years.

 Considered as the horary circle, the sequence would be thus: the first sign of dawn appears in the hour of Zi1, while at Chou2 the cock crows; daybreak occurs at Yin3, and the sun rises at Mao4; Chen5 comes after breakfast, and by Si6 everything is planned; at Wu7 the sun arrives at its meridian, and it declines westward by Wei8; the evening meal comes during the hour of Shen9, and the sun sinks completely at Yu10;
 twilight sets in at Xu11, and people rest by the hour of Hai12.
 This sequence may also be understood macrocosmically.
 At the end of the epoch of Xu11, Heaven and Earth were obscure and all things were indistinct.
 With the passing of 5,400 years, the beginning of Hai12 was the epoch of darkness.

 This moment was named Chaos, because there were neither human beings nor the two spheres.
 After another 5,400 years Hai12 ended, and as the creative force began to work after great perseverance, the epoch of Zi1 drew near and again brought gradual development.
 Shao Kangjie said:

-When to the middle of Zi1 winter moved,
+*When to the middle of Zi1 winter moved,<br>
-No change by Heaven‟s mind had been approved.
+No change by Heaven's mind had been approved.<br>
-The male principle had but barely stirred,
+The male principle had but barely stirred,<br>
-But the birth of all things was still deferred.
+But the birth of all things was still deferred.*

 At this point, the firmament first acquired its foundation.
 With another 5,400 years came the Zi1 epoch; the ethereal and the light rose up to form the four phenomena of the sun, the moon, the stars, and the Heavenly bodies.
 Hence it is said, the Heaven was created at Zi1.

 This epoch came to its end in another 5,400 years, and the sky began to harden as the Chou2 epoch approached.
 The Classic of Change said:

-Great was the male principle;
+*Great was the male principle;<br>
-Supreme, the female!
+Supreme, the female!<br>
-They made all things,
+They made all things,<br>
-In obedience to Heaven.
+In obedience to Heaven.*

 At this point, the Earth became solidified.
 In another 5,400 years after the arrival of the Chou2 epoch, the heavy and the turbid condensed below and formed the five elements of water, fire, mountain, stone, and earth.
-Hence it is said, the Earth was 9
+Hence it is said, the Earth was created at Chou2.
-9
-created at Chou2.
 With the passing of another 5,400 years, the Chou2 epoch came to its end and all things began to grow at the beginning of the Yin3 epoch.
-The Book of Calendar said:
+The Book of
+Calendar said:

-The Heavenly aura descended;
+*The Heavenly aura descended;<br>
-The earthly aura rose up.
+The earthly aura rose up.<br>
-Heaven and Earth copulated,
+Heaven and Earth copulated,<br>
-And all things were born.
+And all things were born.*

 At this point, Heaven and Earth were bright and fair; the yin had intercourse with the yang.
 In another 5,400 years, during the Yin3 epoch, humans, beasts, and fowls came into being, and thus the so-called three forces of Heaven, Earth, and Man were established.
 Hence it is said, man was born at Yin3.

-Following Pan Gu‟s construction of the universe, the rule of the Three August Ones, and the ordering of the relations by the Five Thearchs, the world was divided into four great continents.
+Following Pan Gu's construction of the universe, the rule of the Three August Ones, and the ordering of the relations by the Five Thearchs, the world was divided into four great continents.
 They were: the East Pūrvavideha Continent, the West Aparagodānīya Continent, the South Jambūdvīpa Continent, and the North Uttarakuru Continent.
 This book is solely concerned with the East Pūrvavideha Continent.

 Beyond the ocean there was a country named Aolai.
 It was near a great ocean, in the midst of which was located the famous Flower-Fruit Mountain.
 This mountain, which constituted the chief range of the Ten Islets and formed the origin of the Three Islands, came into being after the creation of the world.
 As a testimonial to its magnificence, there is the following poetic rhapsody:

-Its majesty commands the wide ocean;
+*Its majesty commands the wide ocean;
 Its splendor rules the jasper sea;
 Its majesty commands the wide ocean
 When, like silver mountains, the tide sweeps fishes into caves;